-The problem of dating a man child is that initially you just don’t realize that there IS a problem.
-And by the time you figure out what the actual issue is, it may be too late.
+“Argh!
+I feel like I’m dating a child!”
+We feel you.
+The problem with dating a man child is that initially you just don’t realize that there IS a problem.
+By the time you figure out what the actual issue is, it may be too late.
 As I mentioned above, there is a high chance that his antics may be considered cute and hence go unnoticed.
-Your friends and family might even blame you for complaining needlessly about who doesn’t like a man with child-like ‘innocence’?
+Your friends and family might even blame you for complaining needlessly because who doesn’t like a man with child-like ‘innocence’.

 If only they knew!
-The pain of being with a boyfriend who refuses to grow up, or worse being married to a man child, can be felt only by those who have to put up with their immaturity.
-Of course, our advice would be to steer clear from those who display man child syndrome early on but if you are struggling to decipher this kind of behavior, the below signs might be a good guide:
+The pain of dating an immature boyfriend who refuses to grow up, or worse being married to a man child, can be felt only by those who have to put up with their childlike, juvenile behavior.
+Of course, our advice would be to steer clear from those who display man child syndrome early on, but if you are struggling to decipher this kind of behavior, the below man child examples might be a good guide:

 1. He lacks direction

-In fact, a distinct disinterest in being aggressive or strategic about one’s career (an essential quality in these hyper-competitive times) is a typical manifestation of the man child syndrome.
+In fact, a distinct lack of interest in being aggressive or strategic about one’s career (an essential quality in these hyper-competitive times) is a typical manifestation of the man child syndrome.
 While it is perfectly okay to not be super-ambitious or take your time to decide what you want to do in life, being stuck or not displaying any desire for intellectual or financial growth is not.
-It is not a sign of being cool, it’s a sign of laziness.
+It is not a sign of being cool, it’s a sign of a lazy partner.